chakl/hackintosh-g5-cooler/doc/main.md

 ### Power Supply

 The Apple fans that we want to control are voltage controlled, fan speed can be between "none" (< 2.5V) and "max" (~ 12.5V).
-We will use an LM317 voltage regulator, which has a drop-ot voltage of 2.5V.
+We will use an LM317 voltage regulator, which has a drop-out voltage of 2.5V.
 So in order to provide full 12V to the fans, the system needs to run at 15V Vcc.

 We use an old notebook power supply providing 15V DC 4 Amp, which is more than enough for the project.